SurajB-168/Loan-Portfolio-Risk-Analysis/README.md

 2. Run the SQL script to reproduce the queries and create the `branch_risk_summary` view.
 3. Open [`loan_portfolio_risk_analysis.ipynb`](loan_portfolio_risk_analysis.ipynb) in Jupyter and run all cells (requires `pandas`, `numpy`, and `openpyxl`).
 4. Open `dashboard/loan_portfolio_risk_analysis.pbix` in Power BI Desktop, point it at the same cleaned dataset / the SQL view, and refresh.

-## Data

-The dataset (raw and cleaned) is **AI-generated synthetic data** built to resemble a realistic Indian retail lending portfolio — Indian applicant names, branch names, states, and regions — and does not represent real people or a real institution.
-It is included in this repository under `data/raw/` and `data/cleaned/`.

-## Author

-**Surajkumar Bevnale**